This country spotlight refers to data published in 2019. For the most recent data, go to our Rights Tracker.

 The issues of crime and illegal immigration in the southern United States have been thrust to the forefront of American political debate since the election of Donald Trump as President.

 The President has argued that the best way to counter these problems is to construct a border wall between the United States and Mexico that would cover the whole border.
 Presently, only parts of the border have wall sections.
-Internationally, since the cold war ended, there has been a rise in the construction of national border walls.
+Internationally, since the cold war ended, there has been a rise in the construction of national border walls (link no longer available).

 Israel has developed a wall to reduce terrorism; Egypt built a wall along the Gaza strip to prevent weapons from being smuggled, and Spain built a barrier to deter illegal immigration and smuggling from Morocco.